The Town I Loved So Well lyrics

 There was music there in the Derry air

-Like a language that we could all understand
+Like a language that we all could understand

-As I played in the small pick-up band.
+When I played in the small pick-up band.

 There I spent my youth and to tell you the truth